9 TOP TIPS FOR BUILDING AN EXTENSION

 - Don’t forget interior design - accessories can quickly bump up the budget

 There are also applications for calculating the costs online to help you get started.
-The Cost Guru is an easy-to-use calculator.
+The Self Build Cost Calculator is an easy-to-use calculator.
 It is determined by region and gives you rough guides for the price per square metre and how much tradespeople in your area will cost per day.

 Tip 2 Make a Plan